Christian-DAntonio/ChristiansBookStore2-Hope/ChristiansBookStore2/README.txt

 one 3 times now.
 Apr/13/2023
 I'm back and I've added the other projects for the 50th time already.
 They all also work fine.
+2:12 PM
+I made tha data folder changes and download the Console packages into the DataAccess Project.